Student loans without a credit check

 While trying to find personal loans with no credit check, I came across subsidized loans.
 What does subsidized mean?

 Subsidized loans refer to loans that are “subsidized” by the federal government.
 In other words, the federal government pays a certain portion of the interest rate, meaning your interest rate is lower.
 This makes a loan more affordable for you.
-Subsidized Stafford loans are an example of subsidized student loans.
-To apply for this loan, all you have to do is fill out a FAFSA form.
+Subsidized Direct loans are an example of subsidized student loans.
+To apply for this loan, all you have to do is fill out a FAFSA.

 Can you tell me about student loans for parents with bad credit?